gjermundgaraba/bjaanes.github.io/_posts/2015-08-23-my-rss-feeds-or-great-websites-to-visit-from-time-to-time.md

 &nbsp;

-### Joel Glovier&#8217;s Blog
+### Joel Glovier's Blog

-Joel Glovier&#8217;s Blog.
+Joel Glovier's Blog.
 He works at Github.

 Posts about many different things, mostly about creative stuff.
-It&#8217;s his personal blog, so I guess it will be about anything he wants 🙂
+It's his personal blog, so I guess it will be about anything he wants 🙂

 Website: <a href="http://joelglovier.com/" target="_blank">http://joelglovier.com/</a>